giftnuss/foodsharing/docs/php.md

 These three entry points are now just standard Symfony entry points.
 The relevant (custom) code has been moved to `src/Entrypoint`, where three respective controllers do the actual work.

-The third entry point is `restApi.php`, which will be used whenever a URL starting with `https://foodsharing.de/api` is requested.
+The fourth entry point is `restApi.php`, which will be used whenever a URL starting with `https://foodsharing.de/api` is requested.
 This is the route to our modern API following REST principles (see [REST-API](requests.md#rest-api)).
+It is also a standard Symfony entry point.

 {% include "./php-dependencies.md" %}